 Stay tuned to DowntoEarthMarkets.com for regular updates on events, such as music and cooking demonstrations, and the latest vendor news for the McGolrick Park Farmers Market.
 Hours of the market are 10am to 4pm Sundays

 Upstairs in the church

 “In a teacup we find all flavors and leaves of many shapes and sizes.
 Some people might even say that our tea leaves can tell us of our future and good fortune.
-When children come together to play music without any barriers we see them mingle, form and grow.
-Their ability to thrive shapes the future and good fortune for our very own community for generations”to come.”
+When people come together to play music without any barriers we see them explore and grow."

 The Brooklyn Children's Theatre